-Paragraph (15) defines a power of appointment.
-A power of appointment is a power enabling the power holder to designate recipients of ownership interests in or powers of appointment over the appointive property.
+Paragraph (12) defines a power of appointment.
+A power of appointment is a power enabling the power holder to designate recipients of ownership interests in or powers of

-16 A power to revoke or amend a trust or a power to withdraw income or principal from a 17 trust is a power of appointment, whether the power is reserved by the transferor or conferred on 18 another.
+A power to revoke or amend a trust or a power to withdraw income or principal from a trust is a power of appointment, whether the power is reserved by the transferor or conferred on another.
 See Restatement Third of Trusts § 56, Comment b.
-A power to withdraw income or 19 principal subject to an ascertainable standard is a postponed power, exercisable upon the 20 satisfaction of the ascertainable standard.
-See paragraph (14).
+A power to withdraw income or principal subject to an ascertainable standard is a postponed power, exercisable upon the satisfaction of the ascertainable standard.
+See the Comment to paragraph (14), below.